joshatoutthink/mortgage-calculators-svelte/README.md

 ## TODO

 - Add more shortcode attributes
-- create a toggle component
 - Mortgage Payment Results
   - fix "insurance and taxes not included" text
-  - Use Toggle for toggling the Amortization Schedule
   - Style Amortization Schedule Table